prathameshkolli/PORTFOLIO_WEBSITE/portfolio_readme.md

 - **Home Page** 🏠: An introduction to who I am and what drives me.
 - **Projects** 💡: A showcase of key projects, including detailed descriptions and links to repositories.
-- **Skills** 🔧: A glimpse into my technical expertise, languages, and tools.
+- **Skills/ services / portfolio** 🔧: A glimpse into my technical expertise, languages, and tools.
 - **Contact** 📬: Reach out directly through a message form or download my CV with a single click.

 ## 🛠️ **Tech Stack** ⚙️